FaezehFaez2025/research-notes-hub/metrics-and-evaluation/statistical-tests/README.md

 A statistical test answers the question: **"Is the difference between two models real, or could it have happened by chance?"**

-For example, if Model A scores 82.02 and Model B scores 6.32 on the same test set, we use statistical tests to determine whether Model A is truly better, rather than simply appearing better due to random variation.

-## Example: Comparing Two Models on 200 Test Samples

-Consider our test set of **200 samples**.
-Suppose we compare two models:
+Suppose we have a test set of **200 samples** and we compare two models:
 - **InvertiTune**: average score = 82.02
 - **DeepEx**: average score = 6.32

+We use statistical tests to determine whether InvertiTune is truly better, rather than simply appearing better due to random variation.

+## The Wilcoxon Signed-Rank Test

 For each sample `i` (where `i = 1, 2, ..., 200`):
 - Let `aᵢ` = InvertiTune's score on sample `i`
 - Let `bᵢ` = DeepEx's score on sample `i`

 Because both models are evaluated on the **same 200 samples**, the data are **paired**.

-## The Wilcoxon Signed-Rank Test

-**Purpose:** Tests whether one model consistently performs better than another.
-This is a non-parametric test that does not assume the differences are normally distributed.

-**Intuition:**
+### Intuition

 If the two models are truly equal, then:
 - On some samples, InvertiTune will score higher (positive difference: `dᵢ > 0`)